With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreFamilies First Inc is a mental health facility in Atlanta, GA, located at 80 Joseph E Lowery Boulevard Nw, in the 30314 zip code.
 Families First Inc provides outpatient treatment.
-Families First Inc provides integrated dual diagnosis disorder treatment, group therapy and behavior modification to young adults, seniors 65 or older and children / adolescents.
+Families First Inc provides activity therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to seniors 65 or older, adults and children / adolescents.
 Some other services available at Families First Inc include court-ordered outpatient treatment and family psychoeducation.

 Learn MoreHillside Inc is a mental health clinic in Atlanta, GA, located at 690 Courtenay Drive Ne, 30306 zip code area.
-Hillside Inc provides residential treatment, partial hospitalization/day treatment and outpatient treatment.
-Hillside Inc offers cognitive behavioral therapy, individual psychotherapy and couples/family therapy to children / adolescents.
-Hillside Inc also supports people with PTSD, people with trauma and patients with eating disorders.
-Additional services offered at Hillside Inc include education services, family psychoeducation and case management.
+Hillside Inc provides outpatient treatment, partial hospitalization/day treatment and residential treatment.
+Hillside Inc offers couples/family therapy, behavior modification and group therapy to children / adolescents.
+Hillside Inc also supports people with PTSD, people with trauma and LGBT.
+Additional services offered at Hillside Inc include therapeutic foster care, case management and family psychoeducation.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.